-This shepwreck used to sit on Dicky Beach in Queensland, until it was removed in 2015.
+This shipwreck used to sit on Dicky Beach in Queensland until it was removed in 2015.
 The beach was named after the Dicky which ran aground 122 years beforehand.
 This is what it looked like just a year before it was hauled off by a digger.

 The SS Dicky cargo ship, dates to 1893 when it first swept up onto beaches.
 It remained relatively intact until the storms and flooding in 2010 when the council appear to have removed a significant amount, under the guise of safety which added to its further demise.